 This first waterfall is the highest fall and deepest pool.
 For the brave only there are some great high jumps.
 On the other side of the river from the path it is possible to jump into deep blue pool (approximately 10 metres high).

 Follow the main path up beside the river to find more pools.

-The next pool up is properly the most famous, a beautifully clear blue pool idea for swimming.
-It features a natural arch, offering an exhilarating under water swim though the arch.
+The next pool is probably the most famous of them all: a beautiful clear blue pool which is ideal for swimming.
+It features a natural arch, offering an exhilarating underwater swim though it.

 There many small pools as you work your way up the river.